Logo

 Once you’ve finished entering the information, submit the command, and the Split or Steal game message will appear with a button allowing users to enter for a chance to be a contestant.

 Another fun server event you can host is a server bankrob.
 Server Bankrobs can be hosted for any amount of money you have available in your server pool, and they do not cost anything for users to enter.
-Make sure users know they cannot be in passive mode if they want to join.
+Since it's a friendly heist, users are able to join even if they are in passive and they do not need any money in their wallet to join.

 To start a server bankrob, use /serverevents run serverbankrob.